ejscott1/energy-forecast-pipeline/README.md

 ## Usage

 1.  **Orchestration:** Once Airflow is running, you can access the Airflow UI (usually at `http://localhost:8080`) to monitor and manually trigger the `energy_demand_dag`.
 2.  **Prediction API:** After the pipeline has run successfully on AWS, the model will be deployed to a SageMaker endpoint.
-Predictions can be requested by sending a POST request with the required features in JSON format to the API Gateway URL.
+Predictions can be requested by sending a POST request with the required features in JSON format to the endpoint URL.

     Example using `curl`:
     ```bash